 Attorney Charlie Jelley

-Attorney Jake McElligott has been helping school districts and the parents of special needs children resolve disputes since 1994, first as a member, and co-chair, of the Pennsylvania special education appeals panel and, now, as a hearing officer.
-Attorney McElligott is a certified hearing official through the National Association of Hearing Official.
+Attorney Michael J. (Jake) McElligott has been helping school districts and the parents of special needs children resolve disputes since 1994, first as a member, and then co-chair, of the Pennsylvania Special Education Appeals Panel and now as a hearing officer.
+Attorney McElligott is a certified hearing official through the National Association of Hearing Officials.
 He is also trained in special education mediation.
-For many years, Attorney McElligott was an administrator at the School of Education at Duquesne University.
+For many years, Attorney McElligott was an administrator at Duquesne University School of Education.
 He holds a bachelor’s degree from Penn State University and a law degree from the University of Pittsburgh, a master’s degree in education from Duquesne University, where he also engaged in doctoral studies in educational leadership.
 Attorney McElligott is certified by the Pennsylvania Department of Education in secondary English and secondary social studies.
 He has taught social studies in public and private high schools, as well as a wide array of university courses, including school law.
-And as an author, he has published book chapters on school counseling and school law.
+As a presenter, he has made numerous presentations on special education law and special education dispute resolution at local, regional, and national conferences.
+As an author, he has published book chapters on school counseling and on school law.

 Attorney Cathy A. Skidmore

-Attorney Cathy A. Skidmore has been active in the field of special education dispute resolution in Pennsylvania for over seventeen years, in both formal and alternative dispute resolution processes.
+Attorney Cathy A. Skidmore has been active in the field of special education dispute resolution in Pennsylvania since 1994, in both formal and alternative dispute resolution processes.
 She earned her undergraduate degree in Special and Elementary Education from Slippery Rock University, her Juris Doctor from Duquesne University, and her Master of Education in a program of general special education from the University of Pittsburgh.
 Attorney Skidmore previously served for fourteen years as an appellate due process hearing officer in Pennsylvania, including seven years as a panel chairperson.
-She was also trained in basic and special education mediation and has been involved in collaborative dispute resolution, serving as a special education mediator and facilitator in Pennsylvania.
-Attorney Skidmore is a certified hearing official by the National Association of Hearing Officials.
-She has experience in private law practice and also formerly served as a judicial law clerk.
-Attorney Skidmore has been a frequent speaker and lecturer on various aspects of special education and disability law, including serving as an adjunct professor of special education focusing on its legal processes, and remains active in numerous special education and legal professional organizations.
+She was also trained in basic and special education mediation and has been involved in collaborative dispute resolution as a special education mediator and facilitator in Pennsylvania.
+Attorney Skidmore has experience in private law practice and also formerly served as as an adjunct professor of special education as well as a judicial law clerk.
+She has been a frequent speaker and lecturer on various aspects of special education and disability law, and has co-authored several articles related to due process.
+Attorney Skidmore remains active in numerous special education and legal professional organizations and is a certified hearing official by the National Association of Hearing Officials.